dovi-k/toodle/README.md

 * As a user, I would like to have a personal profile
 * As a user, I want to be able to make a multiple lists
 * As a user, I want to be able to edit my list
-* As a user, I want to have the possibilty to delete a log as well when no longer relevant.
+* As a user, I want to have the possibilty to delete a list when is no longer relevant
 * As a user, I want the website to be easy to use.